Mental health emergency or crisis services

 Crisis Resolution and Home Treatment Team Newcastle and Gateshead is open 24 hours a day, 7 days a week.
 This is an alternative to hospital admission for people over 16 experiencing a mental health crisis.
 The team are experienced mental health professionals including nurses, social workers, psychiatrists and pharmacy staff.
 They offer mental health assessments and home treatment.
 The crisis team does not provide an ‘emergency’ service such as a 999 response.

-Community Health and Social Care Direct have an Emergency Duty Team (EDT) for care and support They have responsibility for:
+Community Health and Social Care Direct Emergency Duty Team (EDT) can be contacted outside of office hours for advice and support.
+They’re on call to help with care and support emergencies including:

 - adult mental health care